nveniz/nveniz.github.io/content/about.md

 [ author ]
   name = "nveniz"
 +++
-## Hello and welcome to my small space in the word wide web,
+## Hello and welcome to my small internet space,

 I'm a Computer Science that likes to learn/mess around with different technologies in order to achieve technological idependency, I am interested in Systems programming, Networks, Binary exploitation and Penetration testing (since it combines all of them).